twilio-professional-services/flex-inbound-sip-router/README.md

 - Configure with: `Webhooks, TwiML Bins, Functions, Studio, Proxy`
 - A call comes in: Webhook, `https://(Enter the serverless domain from above here)/inbound-sip-router`, HTTP POST
+- Primary handler fails: _We recommend configuring a fallback behavior of your choosing here to promote high availability._
+- Call status changes: `https://(Enter the serverless domain from above here)/status-callback`, HTTP POST
+  - _This is specifically important when you plan to point routes to a Studio flow, as the status callback prevents stuck executions._

 ![SIP domain configuration](screenshots/console.png)